 These itineraries are designed to give you some suggestions for what is possible when you travel in Sri Lanka, and they showcase some of the routes that we’ve found work particularly well.
-Treat them simply as inspiration, because your trip will be created uniquely for you by one of our specialists based on your particular tastes and interests.

 Unfortunately no tours matched your search criteria.

 Explore rural villages and rolling hills dotted with tea bushes in the Tea Country.

 Take a walk through the Sinharaja Forest Reserve, a UNESCO World Heritage Site.

 Spot elephants in Udawalawe National Park.

 - The villa comprises 12 rooms, offering an intimate, relaxing atmosphere.

 - Indulge in the Mosvold high tea with delicate pastries and aromatic tea.

 - Situated right on the beach, take a dip in the warm waters of the Indian Ocean.

 - Catch a glimpse of local life, watching the fisherman land their catch at sunset.